Key Takeaways

 Making your own laundry powder means you know exactly what’s in it and what’s not.
 Many store-bought detergents can contain a cocktail of chemicals like synthetic fragrances, optical brighteners, phosphates, and sulfates.

-• Synthetic fragrances often contain dozens of undisclosed chemicals, some of which are linked to allergies, skin irritation, and hormone disruption.
+- Synthetic fragrances can contain dozens of undisclosed chemicals linked to allergies and hormone disruption.

-• Optical brighteners don’t actually clean your clothes; they coat fabrics with fluorescent compounds that make whites look “whiter,” but can cause skin sensitivity and build up in waterways.
+- Optical brighteners coat fabrics to look “whiter,” but can cause skin sensitivity and wash into waterways.

-• Phosphates soften water but contribute to harmful algae blooms when they wash downstream, damaging aquatic ecosystems.
+- Phosphates soften water but contribute to algae blooms that harm aquatic life.

-• Sulfates (like SLS and SLES) create lots of foam, but they can strip natural oils from skin and may irritate sensitive households.
+- Sulfates (SLS/SLES) create foam but can strip natural oils and irritate skin.

 By skipping these additives, homemade laundry powder avoids unnecessary chemicals, leaving you with a detergent that’s gentler on your skin, safer for your home, and kinder to the environment.